 This is the first thing you need to think about.
 Do you like peace and quiet or is being right in the center of the action more your thing?
 Do you prefer a small village or big city, enjoy being close to the beach or the mountains?
 A house sit in a beautiful log cabin in the woods may look incredible, but if you're someone who can't stand isolation it could be a recipe for disaster.

 Weather and climate also play a role in this area.
 Again, caring for a stunning home on the coast of Ireland may sound appealing but what's the weather like?
 Is the assignment during the rainy season?
 Miserable weather could ruin your trip.

-Consider these 3 things:
+Consider these 3 things when house sitting abroad:

 - Weather that you enjoy and areas in the world that fit your preferences